chyyuu/v9-cpu/doc/cpu.md

 #### misc
 ```
+//屏蔽中断
 CLI		0x......96	a = iena,	iena = 0
+//使能中断
 STI		0x......97	if generated by hardware: set trap, and process the interrupt; else: iena = 1
+//中断返回
-RTI		0x......98	return from interrupt, set pc, sp, may switch user/kernel mode; if has pending interrupt, process the interrupt
+RTI		0x......98	return from interrupt, POP fault code, pc, sp,  if fault code== USER, then switch to user mode; if has pending interrupt, process the interrupt
+//IO读写
 BIN		0x......99	a = kbchar,	kbchar is the value from outside io
 BOUT	0x......9a	a = write(a, &b, 1);

 NOP		0x......9b	no operation.

 SSP		0x......9c	ksp = a -- ksp is kernel sp
 PSHA	0x......9d	sp -= 8, *sp = a
 PSHI	0x......9e	sp -= 8, *sp = imme